 - Hearing date shall be determined by the Chairman of the Arbitration Panel, and one or more cases may be considered at any scheduled hearing.

 - Representatives of controverting companies shall be notified by the Secretary, of the time and place of a scheduled hearing at least one week in advance of the hearing date, when personal representation at such hearing has been requested.

-- Each controverting party shall be entitled, as a manner of right, to only one adjournment of a scheduled hearing which adjournment shall be authorized by the Secretary.
+- Each controverting party shall be entitled, as a matter of right, to only one adjournment of a scheduled hearing which adjournment shall be authorized by the Secretary.
 Subsequent adjournment may be granted, for cause, by the Arbitration Chairman or his designee.

 - Evidence which controverting companies desire to submit in support of their allegations shall be made available for examination by the arbitrators at the hearing.
 Such evidence may also be examined by opposing parties at the hearing.
-If one of the controverting companies fail to produce evidence at a scheduled arbitration hearing, after due notice thereof, the arbitrators may at their discretion consider information in the "Inter-Company Arbitration Statement" of such party, and render a decision accordingly.
+If one of the controverting companies fails to produce evidence at a scheduled arbitration hearing, after due notice thereof, the arbitrators may at their discretion consider the information in the "Inter-Company Arbitration Statement" of such party, and render a decision accordingly.

 - Procedures at arbitration hearings shall be informal.
 Controverting companies are expected to present the facts of their representative cases in a brief, frank and direct manner.

 - The controverting companies shall submit for consideration of the arbitrators, briefs of the law involved, when requested by the Arbitration Panel hearing the case.

 - Controverting companies may if they also desire be represented at arbitration hearings by members of their staffs.

 - Documentary evidence submitted by controverting companies shall be left with the arbitrators for their scrutiny and consideration while reaching a decision.